-Every year on March 17th, Dublin's inner city experiences a period of unusual calm (when the gardai have closed all streets for traffic) before being taken over by parades and revelers who flock to Irish capital to join in the annual celebrations for Saint Patrick's Day.
+Every year on March 17th, Dublin's inner city experiences a period of unusual quiet (when the gardai have closed all streets for traffic) before being taken over by parades and revelers who flock to Irish capital to join in the annual celebrations for St. Patrick's Day.

 The St. Patrick's Day Parade in Dublin is one of the most exciting annual events that take place on the Emerald Isle, and its unmissable route travels right through the heart of the city.

 Here are some helpful hints for visitors to make the most of this parade:

-The St. Patrick's Day parade is the central event in the 4 (or 5) day St. Patrick's Day Festival which take places in Dublin.
+The St. Patrick's Day parade is the central event in the 4 (or 5) day St. Patrick's Day Festival which takes places in Dublin every year.
 The parade is always held on March 17th in the center of Dublin, regardless of the day of the week that the holiday falls upon.

 The parade usually starts at Parnell Square and the route moves down O'Connell Street; crosses the O'Connell Bridge; continues down Westmoreland Street; turns down Dame Street; moves down Nicolas Street and Patrick Street; then follows Kevin Street and ends at Wexford Street right before St. Stephen's Green.

 The parade is free to view if you can find space on the street.
-However, you can also book seats in the grandstands at the start of the parade route (Parnell Square).
+However, you can also book seats in the grandstands at the start of the parade route (on Parnell Square).

 The Dublin St. Patrick's Day parade begins at noon.
 Get ready for marching bands, floats, costumes and lots of fun entertainment over the course of 2-3 hours as the parade winds its way through the city.

 Tips for Attending